richardskumat/ansible-role-docker/readme.md

-Unused var at the moment, but there commented out tasks that would set up remote access to the docker daemon in the Debian tasks, but since I don't docker over http/s these are commented out.
+Unused var at the moment, but there commented out tasks that would set up remote access to the docker daemon in the Debian tasks, but since I don't use docker over http/s these are commented out.

 docker_remote_port: 2375